vrchatapi/vrchatapi.github.io/AvatarAPI/GetByID.md

 ------|------|------------
 id | string | The avatar ID
-name | string | The avatar Name description | string | The avatar string authorId | string | Id of the creator authorName | string | Name of the creator tags | string | The avatar tags
+name | string | The avatar Name description | string | The avatar's description authorId | string | Id of the creator authorName | string | Name of the creator tags | string | The avatar tags